moonwell-fi/moonwell-contracts-v2/docs/governance/README.md

 The Multichain Governance allows voting on all networks where Moonwell is active, like Moonbeam and Base.
-Its main objective is to execute proposals on Moonbeam, and if they have a cross-chain nature, their payload will be relayed to another chain for execution by the Temporal Governor.
+Its main objective is to execute proposals on Moonbeam, and if they are cross-chain, their payload will be relayed to another chain for execution by the Temporal Governor.

 There are two main components in the Multichain Governor architecture: